pattonsgirl/Spring2020-CEG2350/Lab01/assignment.md

   downloads the private key to your local machine.
 * **Do not lose this private key.**
   If you do lose it, log in to AWS Educate, delete the lost key, and generate a new one.
-  Later in this lab, you will save your key to your Github repository
+  If you are using a lab machine, save your key by emailing it to yourself to saving it to a USB drive
 * Once you have created your SSH key, [click here to provision your virtual environment](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=CEG-2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fceg2350.yml)
   This link autofills many fields for creating our virtual machine.
   * On the first menu, click Next